Cray-HPE/docs-csm/operations/rack_resiliency/Enable_and_setup_Rack_Resiliency_post_install_upgrade.md

     ceph_zone_prefix: my-ceph-prefix
     ```

-## Step 2: Run Rack Resiliency CFS ansible plays
+## Step 2: Run Rack Resiliency CFS Ansible plays

 Refer to [setup flows](Setup_of_Rack_Resiliency.md#setup-flows) for information on Ansible Roles to setup rack resiliency.
-Follow the below procedure to deploy the RR ansible plays post install or upgrade of CSM 1.7.0:
+Follow the below procedure to deploy the RR Ansible plays post install or upgrade of CSM 1.7.0:

 ### Deploying Kubernetes setup flow